 Only buy NEW to finish a look with pieces you already have hanging in your closet.

-To keep it affordable shop consignment shops and thrift stores.
-Just don’t be swayed by something cute that won’t work with anything hanging in your closet.
+Keep it affordable by only shopping consignment shops and thrift stores.
+But make sure it goes with what’s hanging in your closet!
 Pick up some new hangers too while you’re at it.
-IKEA makes a nice white wooden one.
+The Container Store makes a nice white wooden one.

 A closet makeover can be a little tough.
 We just have to channel our inner Marie Kondo and remember only keep what gives us joy.
 You’ve just taken the first step towards looking chic and pulled together.
 Try always to run any new potential purchase through the “does this make me feel fabulous” and “do I have anything to go with it in my closet” filter.
 Congratulations, you did it!

 Ready to shop for some new favorites?
 Try my shopping resources.